nickyeoman/phpframework/README.md

 # Install using Composer

 You need a basic understanding of bash, replace the <YOUR_PROJECT_PATH/YOUR_PROJECT_NAME>.
-Always run your scripts from the root directory.
+Always run your scripts from the project root directory.

 ```bash
 mkdir <YOUR_PROJECT_PATH/YOUR_PROJECT_NAME>